telerik/reporting-docs/embedding-reports/display-reports-in-applications/wpf-application/setting-a-theme-(using-implicit-styles).md

 You will find the XAML files with the implicit styles in {Telerik Reporting installation path}/Wpf/__Themes__/_{Theme Name}_.

+The available themes are listed in the Telerik UI for WPF article [Themes Suite](https://docs.telerik.com/devtools/wpf/styling-and-appearance/themes-suite/available-themes).

 This article explains details on using implicit styles with the WPF Report Viewer and covers the following topics:

 * [Applying Report Viewer theme globally in your application](#applying-report-viewer-theme-globally-in-your-application)